Dubai International Academic City: Present form

-DIAC has grown into a educational hub.
+DIAC has grown into an educational hub.
 Consisting of 27 residential colleges and universities and 3 innovation centers, DIAC enrolls more than 27,500 students of over 150 nationalities.

 Universities and colleges offer more than 500 bachelor, master and doctoral programs in various fields of business, engineering, general sciences, humanities, management, medical sciences and technology.
 It was titled as MENA's largest educational hub.
 Many other institutions are expected to move to DIAC in future.
 Currently, DIAC comprises reputed and renowned universities from other countries like American University, Murdoch University, BITS Pilani, British University.

-Due to large number of student intake, DIAC has taken up student housing projects for providing budget friendly accommodation to students enrolled in colleges affiliated to DIAC, As of now 2 of these student housing projects have been completed and are fully operational.
-However, some universities provide their own residential facilities and students are allowed to opt any of the two.
+Due to increased student intake, DIAC has taken up student housing projects for providing budget friendly stay for students affiliated to DIAC, As of now 2 of these student housing projects have been completed and are operational.
+However, some universities provide their own residential facilities and students are allowed to opt either.

-DIAC has taken several steps to promote innovation and startups and provides incubation, facilities to interested students in innovation centers.
+DIAC has taken steps to promote innovation and provides incubation facilities to interested students at innovation centers.